143rd Airlift Squadron: Air defense

-In 1952 the 152nd was transferred to Air Defense Command, given a mission of air defense for Rhode Island, eastern Long Island and over the Atlantic approaches of New York City.
+In 1952 the 152nd was given a mission of air defense for Rhode Island, eastern Long Island and over the Atlantic approaches of New York City.
 In order to accomplish this, the unit was equipped with long-range F-51D Mustangs.
-In 1956 the Air Force, in an effort to upgrade to an all-jet fighter force, required Air National Guard Aerospace Defense Command units to upgrade to jet-powered aircraft.
-The Rhode Island Airport Commission and National Guard authorities found themselves in a conflict over the use of T.F.
-Green Municipal Airport for tactical jet operations.
-Unable to resolve these differences the Air Force inactivated the squadron and the National Guard Bureau transferred the 152nd Fighter Interceptor Squadron to the Arizona Air National Guard.
+In 1955 the Air Force, in an effort to upgrade to an all-jet fighter force, required Air National Guard air defense units to upgrade to jet-powered aircraft.
+The Rhode Island Airport Commission and National Guard authorities found themselves in a conflict over the use of T. F. Green Municipal Airport for tactical jet operations.
+Unable to resolve these differences the Air Force inactivated the squadron.

-However, the National Guard Bureau's desire to have an Air National Guard flying unit located in every state brought a new mission and the numeric designation to the Rhode Island Air National Guard, the 143rd Air Resupply Squadron using propeller-driven aircraft.
-The 143rd Air Resupply Squadron was bestowed the lineage and history of the inactivated Rhode Island ANG 152nd Fighter Interceptor Squadron.
-The 152nd FIS, now part of the Arizona Air National Guard, was granted federal recognition as a new organization, with no history or lineage connection to the squadron's previous serving with the RI ANG.